Milton Keynes Archives

 Follow the Living Archive MK on:

 Milton Keynes City Discovery Centre informs visitors about urban geography and new city planning - as well as the historical and natural heritage of Milton Keynes.

 The archive records the fascinating story of the development of the new city of Milton Keynes, and also a wealth of pre- new town history.
 Many important items have been preserved in our collections - books, photographs, maps, reports, posters, plans and periodicals.

 Follow the MK Discovery Centre on:

-Milton Keynes Council and Buckinghamshire County Council jointly look after the historic and new town archives of Milton Keynes through a Joint Arrangement, with the collections based at the Centre for Buckinghamshire Studies in Aylesbury.
+Milton Keynes Council and Buckinghamshire County Council jointly look after the historic and new town archives of Milton Keynes through a Joint Arrangement, with the collections based at the Buckinghamshire Archives in Aylesbury.

 Follow the Milton Keynes Council on: